manticoresoftware/manticoresearch/manual/english/Integration/Filebeat.md

 ## Filebeat configuration

-Configuration varies slightly depending on which version of Filebeat you're using.
+Configuration varies depending on which version of Filebeat you're using.

 ### Configuration for Filebeat 7.17 - 8.0

-Note that Filebeat versions higher than 8.10 have the output compression feature enabled by default.
-That is why the `compression_level: 0` option must be added to the configuration file to provide compatibility with Manticore:

 ```
 filebeat.inputs: